Kamala Harris’ sorority sisters from Alpha Kappa Alpha traveled from D.C. to Philly to canvas for her

 Valerie Bose, Harris’ Alpha Kappa Alpha sister, said she thinks setting a better example won’t be a problem for the vice president.

-The sorority has been supporting Harris’ candidacy in multiple states, particularly swing states like Pennsylvania.
+Some members of sorority have been supporting Harris’ candidacy in multiple states, particularly swing states like Pennsylvania.
+(The sorority itself is a nonprofit and does not endorse candidates.)
 But for Bose, fully dressed in Alpha Kappa Alpha’s signature salmon pink, the backing feels more personal.

 A Howard University graduate, Bose was initiated into Alpha Kappa Alpha at the same time as Harris.